Postgraduate Course: Christianity in Asia, 1700 to the Present (WRCH11019)

 Student Learning Experience Information:

 Each week comprises a two-hour class which combines formal lecture input and interactive discussion on the basis of key primary texts set for each week.
-Each student selects one week of the course to post a 1,000-word blog focussed on the texts for that week.
-Other members of the class post brief comments in response.
-Prompt feedback is given on the main blog post as formative assessment.
-Students are encouraged wherever possible to select an essay topic that builds on their blog post.
+Each student selects one week of the course to offer a class presentation focussed on the texts for that week.
+Through participation in lecture and tutorial discussions, as well as through written work, students will demonstrate their achievement of the intended learning outcomes.

 Entry Requirements (not applicable to Visiting Students)